-BHDPC Planning Policy
+BHDPC Planning Procedure

 When you need planning permission:

-· to build something new
+- · to build something new

-· to make a major change to your building eg. Extension
+- · to make a major change to your building eg. Extension

-· to change a use of your property
+- · to change a use of your property

 In the first instance, applicants (where required to under statutory planning guidance) must make application to Shropshire County Planning Authority.
 Although it is true that some alterations and extensions may not require planning consent and will be classified as Permitted Development, it is always advisable to contact Shropshire County Planning for advice and to avoid expensive errors, as each case is unique.

 When a local planning authority receives a planning application it is a legal requirement to publicise it.
 Notices that can be seen by passers-by must be posted at the site and adjoining properties notified.
-For any applications for large developments there must also be a notice including in the local newspaper.
+For any applications for large developments there must also be a notice included in the local newspaper.
 We also recommend a small advert in the Bomere Heath Parish News (contact number 01939 290200).

 It is current practice that Shropshire County Council will advise neighbours with a common boundary to the site as well as the Parish Council and other organisations such as the Local Highways Authority, Severn Trent Water Authority, Natural England for wildlife issues and the Environment Agency.